guettli/git-tips/README.md

 ## rebase vs merge

-I do not care much.
-In the past there have been endless discussions about this.
+My default workflow:

-My way:
+- While the PR is open, merge the base branch into the feature branch.

-- In a PR, merge changes into the feature branch.
+- When the PR gets merged, squash it into one commit on `main`.

-- Squash the PR when it gets merged to `main`.
+With that workflow, I hardly need `rebase`.

 ## List all files